How to Add Social Media Icons to an Email Signature

 While attention spans are undeniably short, there's no single "perfect" length for a Facebook video.
 The better rule is: make your video as long as it needs to be to provide value, and not a single second longer.
 Every moment should serve a purpose.

 For most promotional or educational in-feed videos, aiming for 30 to 90 seconds is a solid strategy.
 This is enough time to develop an idea without losing your audience's attention.
-If your story requires more time - like an in-depth tutorial or customer testimonial - it can be longer, but you have to earn that extra viewing time with exceptional storytelling and zero fluff.

 Your opening hook is what stops the scroll, but the value you provide in the first 15-30 seconds is what convinces someone to keep watching.
 Cut straight to the point, trim any unnecessary pauses, and make every second count.